No description available

 npm run watch

-is provided.
-The container runs the server in SSE mode by default (using build/sse.js
+A Dockerfile is provided.
+The container runs the server in SSE mode by default (using build/sse.js) and includes all necessary dependencies.
+The TOOLS_FOLDER environment variable defaults to /tools inside the container.

 Recommended: Using the Pre-built Image (from GHCR)